 (ii) Humped or Xebu Cattle: Red bororo.
 Sokoto gudali, Shuwa Cattle, white Fulani

 (b) Foreign or exotic breeds: These can be grouped into two:

 (i) Dairy breeds: e.g. Holstein Friesian.
 Brown Swiss.
 Red Den and New Jersey.

 (ii) Beef breeds: e.g. Hereford.
 Aberdeen Angus.
 Red devon.
 Etc.

 Management Systems in Cattle rearing

 Cattle can be managed under any of the following systems: (i) Extensive System: This is the traditional method of cattle production.
-It is commonly practiced in tropical countries of the this system, cattle are moved from one grazing land to the other depending
+It is commonly practised in tropical countries of this system, cattle are moved from one grazing land to the other depending

 - on the availability of grass.
 Most cattle in Nigeria are reared under this system.
-When become scarce in the dry season, the animals are moved Is where there is denser vegetation.
-The animals are In graze under the control of a herdsman. don’t forget to use the comment box and leave a message or suggestion and we will get back to you within seconds.
+When becomes scarce in the dry season, the animals are moved Is where there is denser vegetation.
+The animals are In graze under the control of a herdsman.
+Don’t forget to use the comment box and leave a message or suggestion and we will get back to you within seconds.

 You can read some of the most interesting topics below